Now, more than ever, more moms are in the workforce. With that comes the challenge of balancing work and family as a mom.

 If you’re not a morning person, try getting some of your morning tasks the evening before.

-I have found that waking up before everyone gives me time without distractions to get things in order for the day.
+I have found that waking up before everyone gives me time without distractions to get things for the day.

-You can also use a few minutes to do some self-care before the kids wake up.
+You can also use a few minutes to self-care before the kids wake up.

-Make sure to set aside enough time to get the kids up and dressed if they’re not old enough to do it themselves.
+Set aside enough time to get the kids dressed if they’re not old enough to do it themselves.

 This helps prevent the morning rush that makes the mornings feel chaotic so that you can be the happy mom that is not stressed first thing in the morning.

-If you can, enjoy a meal together as a family before the day’s begins.
-This will definitely take some planning, but once you get your morning routine down, it is totally doable.
+If you can, enjoy a meal together as a family before the day begin.
+This will take some planning, but it is doable once you get your morning routine down.

-This will ensure that there’s room for everything and that nothing important is forgotten along the way.
+This will ensure that there’s room for everything and nothing important is forgotten.

 Remember that everything won’t always go perfectly.

-Since you’re juggling many tasks at once, keeping your schedule flexible is a must for keeping your stress levels down.
+Since you’re juggling many tasks simultaneously, keeping your schedule flexible is necessary to keep your stress levels down.

-One of my favorite things that I used to hear at my previous job is “be open and flexible.”
+One of my favorite things I used to hear at my previous job is, “be open and flexible.”

-Being open and flexible helps when your day doesn’t go how you planned or something unexpected comes up.
+Being open and flexible helps when your day doesn’t go as planned or something unexpected comes up.

-One of the top reasons for mom guilt among working moms is the fact that they feel like they’re not as involved.
+One of the top reasons for mom guilt among working moms is that they feel like they’re not as involved.

 If you concentrate on spending the time you do have with your little ones in a quality way, you’ll still be heavily involved in their lives.

-Just because you aren’t there every minute, it doesn’t mean that you aren’t making a big difference in their lives.
+Just because you aren’t there every minute doesn’t mean you aren’t making a big difference in their lives.

-When you arrive home from work, do something with your children that you all enjoy.
+When you leave work, do something with your children that you all enjoy.

 Maybe they’ll want some alone time to play independently, but you can also stay involved by showing that you care.

-You can have quality time with them at meals, and you can always engage them in family games or other activities.
+You can have quality time with them at meals and always engage them in family games or other activities.

-This can easily help you with how to balance work and family as a mom.
+This can quickly help you balance work and family as a mom.

-If you need a “spa day” every once in awhile, it’s certainly something that you deserve.
+If you need a “spa day” every once in a while, it’s something you deserve.

-Sometimes you’ll feel that you spend every waking moment either at work or worrying about the children, so take some time to unwind.
+Sometimes you’ll feel that you spend every waking moment at work worrying about the children, so take time to unwind.